- What is Autoimmune Encephalitis (AE)?

 A family member has recovered from AE, and we would like to reach out to help others coping with this illness.
 How can we help?

 There are many ways that you can assist the AE Alliance and other families going through the disease.
 Share your story with us.
 In the near future, we plan to establish a patient/family peer-to-peer network.
 But also you can host an event in your area or share this information broadly to your network.
-Keep in touch on social media.
+Keep in touch on facebook, twitter or other social media.
 We want to spread the word and help educate a community on this disease.
 Please visit our volunteer signup.